Australian Communist Party v Commonwealth: Decision

-"It should be observed at this stage that nothing depends on the justice or injustice of the law in question.
-If the language of an Act of Parliament is clear, its merits and demerits are alike beside the point.
-It is the law, and that is all.
-Such a law as the Communist Party Dissolution Act could clearly be passed by the Parliament of the United Kingdom or of any of the Australian States.
-It is only because the legislative power of the Commonwealth Parliament is limited by an instrument emanating from a superior authority that it arises in the case of the Commonwealth Parliament.
-If the great case of Marbury v.
-Madison (1803) 1 Cr.
-137 [2 Law.
-Ed.
-118] had pronounced a different view, it might perhaps not arise even in the case of the Commonwealth Parliament; and there are those, even to-day, who disapprove of the doctrine of Marbury v.
-Madison (1803) 1 Cr.
-137 [2 Law.
-Ed.
-118], and who do not see why the courts, rather than the legislature itself, should have the function of finally deciding whether an Act of a legislature in a Federal system is or is not within power.
-But in our system the principle of Marbury v.
-Madison (1803) 1 Cr.
-137 [2 Law.
-Ed.
-118] is accepted as axiomatic, modified in varying degree in various cases (but never excluded) by the respect which the judicial organ must accord to opinions of the legislative and executive organs."

 Latham's dissent

 Latham, the sole dissenter, found the act to be a valid exercise of the federal parliament's defence power.
 His opinion sought to uphold parliamentary supremacy, on the grounds that the exercise of the defence power was inherently a matter for political rather than judicial judgment.
 He was the only member of the court who had previously served as a government minister.
 Andrew Lynch included Latham's dissent in his compilation Great Australian Dissents, with a chapter authored by George Williams.
 Lynch described it as "probably the most controversial inclusion" and Williams stated that it had been "eclipsed by the brilliance of the majority position".
 Justice Ian Callinan extensively quoted Latham in his opinion in Thomas v Mowbray (2007), relating to anti-terrorism laws.